sathishvanga/Advanced-Data-Analysis/README.md

 ### 8.<a id='eight'> What is the Average price of vehicle by fuel type and gearbox type.Give a plot?</a>
 - ![image](https://github.com/sathishvanga/Advanced-Data-Analysis/assets/92833519/3659bf7d-558c-4f0a-b562-9642668fe382)
+- The average price of vehicles varies based on fuel type and gearbox type, with hybrid fuel type having the highest average price, followed by diesel, and the lowest being for vehicles with other fuel types.
 ### 9. <a id='nine'> What is the Average power of a vehicle by vehicle type and gearbox type.Give a plot?</a>
 -![image](https://github.com/sathishvanga/Advanced-Data-Analysis/assets/92833519/f7341e62-bb0a-4aed-991b-8d3c713f7ed2)